neongreen/artyom.me/lens-over-tea-2.md

 We should've gotten `[Wrapped Toy]` back, but got just `[Toy]`.
 Ouch.

-Now, what does it all have to do with the 2nd traversal law?
+Now, what does it all have to do with the second traversal law?
 Well, let's rewrite the example using definitions of `.~` and `^..`:

 ~~~ haskell